-Fatal Accidents Claims Guide
+Fatal Accident Claims Guide

 This is a brief (hopefully “non-legal” jargon) fatal accident claims guide in a nutshell of what can be claimed.
 It is an over-simplification of the compensation claim process but it is a start.

 The main people who can make a fatal accident claim on behalf of the Deceased are generally the Wife or Husband of the Deceased and Dependent children.
 Dependent children are usually below the age of 18 or 21 years (during their education).